FSA Partner Banner Light

 If I’m subject to a 3-year post-discharge monitoring period, what will happen during the monitoring period?

 We will monitor specific items to ensure that you continue to qualify for a TPD discharge.
-These items include your annual earnings from employment, your receipt of new federal student loans, and, if we approved your discharge because of SSA documentation, changes in your SSA disability determination.
-You will have responsibilities during this monitoring period specifically by certifying your income during the 3-year monitoring period.
+These items include your receipt of a new federal student loan(s) and, if we approved your discharge because of SSA documentation, changes in your SSA disability determination.

 We will reinstate your obligation to repay your discharged loans or complete your discharged TEACH Grant service obligation if at any time during the 3-year monitoring period:

-• You receive a notice from the SSA stating that you are no longer totally and permanently disabled, or that your disability review will no longer be the 5-year or 7-year review period indicated in your most recent SSA notice of award for SSDI or SSI benefits.
+• You receive a notice from the SSA stating that you are no longer totally and permanently disabled, or that your disability review will no longer meet the required review period as indicated in your most recent SSA notice of award for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits.

 In addition, during the 3-year post-discharge monitoring period, you must promptly notify or respond to us if:

-• You receive a notice from the SSA that you are no longer totally and permanently disabled, or that your disability review will no longer be the 5-year or 7-year review period indicated in your most recent SSA notice of award for SSDI or SSI benefits.
+• You receive a notice from the SSA stating that you are no longer totally and permanently disabled, or that your disability review will no longer meet the required review period as indicated in your most recent SSA notice of award for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits.

 If we grant a TPD discharge of your federal student loans or TEACH Grant service obligation, you will not be eligible to receive a new Direct Loan, Perkins Loan, or TEACH Grant in the future unless:

-• You obtain a certification from a physician that you are able to engage in substantial gainful activity; and
+• You obtain a certification from a licensed medical professional that you are able to engage in substantial gainful activity; and

 • You sign a statement acknowledging that the new loan or TEACH Grant service obligation cannot be discharged in the future on the basis of any injury or illness present at the time the new loan or TEACH Grant is made, unless your condition substantially deteriorates so that you are again totally and permanently disabled.